Code-Institute-Submissions/Searchepreneurs/Testing.md

 I then clicked the 'submit client information' button, and was taken to the 'profile' page, where there was a single bullet point, stating "Basic purchased on July 5, 2020.
 Write a review."

+In addition, through the 'admin' Django backend, I manually checked the 'Clients' models for a model with an email of 'example@email.com' and an url of 'https://www.wikipedia.org/'.

 ### Manually testing the 'review' feature

+In order to test the 'review' feature manually, I went through this process:
+* Purchase a plan and create a client
+* Verify that there is a link next to the client on my 'profile' page with the text 'Write a review.'
+* Click on the 'Write a review' link and verify that I am taken to the 'review form' page
+* Fill in the review form (with an image), and submit the form
+* Verify that I am taken to the 'reviews' page, and that my review shows up on the page

+To begin, I made a purchase (using Stripe's test card number) and created a client.

+After the client model was generated, the client model's information showed up on my profile page, as expected, with a link to the 'review form' page.

+I clicked the link (with the text of 'Write a review.'), and was taken to the 'review_form.html' page.
+I filled in the form, providing a title, rating, description and an image.
+I then submitted the form.

+I was taken to the 'reviews' page, and my review showed up, rendered on the page, with the correct title, description, rating and image, as well as the correct information about when the review was written.

 ## A bug in the project - creating 'Client' models: